prompteus/csfd-movie-recommender/README.md

 pick up the settings automatically and format on save.
 If you want to quickly prototype with jupyter notebooks use `src/recommend/notebooks/` directory.
 All ipynb files are gitignored, but you can run `make jupytext file=...` to convert notebook into a plain .py file which is easy to diff.
+If you need to recreate a notebook from .py, use `make unjupytext file=...`.

 To check the code (format + style + tests), run `make check`.